 The best time to visit the Trummelbach Falls is in summer when they are at full flow and things are at the driest inside the tunnels.
 The only challenge with this is that this is peak season.
 So, I would suggest May or June, or September and October are ideal.

 Try to get to the falls early to avoid the crowds and the organized tours which tend to arrive a little later in the morning, but still early enough.
 I visited when they first opened at 8.30 am and there were only 3 other people there.
 An hour later when I was finished, there were two other couples I saw, but otherwise, it was quiet.

 The following photos are a range of shots I took during my recent visit there.
 The ones in the darker tunnels are the upper part of the falls (6-10) while the lighter ones tend to be the lower falls (1-5).

 How long does it take to visit the Trummelbach Falls?

-Most people spend around 1-2 hours inside the Trümmelbach falls, depending on how much time you spend at each waterfall and how slowly you take the stairs.
-You can also spend some time at the restaurant’s outdoor seating area and enjoy the sunshine after you exit the complex.
+Most people spend around 1-2 hours inside the Trümmelbach Falls, depending on how much time you spend at each waterfall and how slowly you take the stairs.
+You can also spend some time at the restaurant’s outdoor seating area and enjoy the sunshine after you exit the falls.

 Header image source: clare_and_ben on Flickr)